DENIOS Ltd

 3. Additional functions should be fulfilled

 Spill pallets must be able to meet different requirements - depending on the intended use.
 Spill pallets for easy storage are often already equipped with a foot construction or integrated fork pockets that facilitate transport by a forklift on the factory premises.
 If the spill pallet is to be transported particularly frequently, mobile spill pallets specially developed for this application are recommended.
-Filling work on stored goods can be carried out particularly effectively with a dispensing station.
-Spillage deckings protect larger areas from the penetration of hazardous liquids into the groundwater.
-These floor elements (flat trays) are ideal for safely lining entire rooms thanks to a wide range of accessories from edge fixings to drive-on ramps.
+Filling work on stored goods can be carried out exceptionally effectively with a dispensing station.
+Spillage deckings protect larger areas from penetrating hazardous liquids into the groundwater.
+These floor elements (flat trays) are ideal for safely lining entire rooms thanks to a wide range of accessories, from edge fixings to drive-on ramps.

 4. Spill Pallets can be equipped with these practical features

-DENIOS offers a wide range of accessories with which you can make the handling of hazardous substances and equipment in the event of leakage in your spill pallet even more comfortable and safe.
-To be able to react quickly in the event of a leak, we recommend additionally equipping your spill pallet with the SpillGuardĀ® hazardous substance leakage warning system.
-The compact SpillGuardĀ®, which is suitable for any spill pallet, can be activated simply by pressing a button and warns in the event of a leak for at least 24 hours with an acoustic and an optical signal.
-In the area of handling, we recommend practical drum lifters or drive-on ramps.
+DENIOS offers a wide range of accessories with which you can make handling hazardous substances and equipment in the event of leakage in your spill pallet even more comfortable and safe.
+To react quickly in the event of a leak, we recommend equipping your spill pallet with the SpillGuard® hazardous substance leakage warning system.
+The compact SpillGuard®, suitable for any spill pallet, can be activated simply by pressing a button and warns in case of a leak for at least 24 hours with an acoustic and an optical signal.
+In handling, we recommend practical drum lifters or drive-on ramps.
 Get an overview here.

 We are happy to advise you!